PluriHopRAG: Exhaustive, Recall-Sensitive QA Through Corpus-Specific Document Structure Learning: Conclusion

-In this work, we formalized the notion of pluri-hop questions - queries that possess both high recall sensitivity, exhaustiveness (no clear stopping condition without full coverage of the corpus), and exactness (factual questions with an unambiguously best answer).
-We argued that such questions arise naturally in domains built on recurring report data but are poorly represented in existing benchmarks.
+In this work, we formalized the notion of pluri-hop questions - queries that possess both high recall sensitivity, exhaustiveness (no clear stopping condition), and exactness (factual questions with an unambiguously best answer).
+Such questions arise naturally in domains with recurring report data but they are poorly represented in existing benchmarks.

 To study this challenge, we developed PluriHopWIND, a diagnostic dataset constructed from real wind industry technical reports.
 Its design emphasizes distractor-heavy, repetitive corpora that cannot fit within an LLM’s context window, thereby replicating the practical difficulties of answering pluri-hop questions.
-Using our proposed intersimilarity measure, and in terms of distractor density, we show that PluriHopWIND more closely resembles realistic pluri-hop scenarios than existing benchmarks that contain pluri-hop questions.
-By focusing on distractor density during dataset construction, we manage to showcase failure modes of RAG systems in realistic scenarios despite its modest size.
+Using our proposed intersimilarity measure of distractor density, we showed that PluriHopWIND more closely resembles realistic pluri-hop scenarios than comparable benchmarks.
+By focusing on distractor density during dataset construction, we managed to showcase failure modes of RAG systems in realistic scenarios despite its modest size.

-We also present PluriHopRAG, an RAG approach tailored to the pluri-hop setting.
-Rather than relying on partial coverage, PluriHopRAG is designed to check all documents in principle, while keeping this feasible through cross-encoder filtering that discards irrelevant material early.
-Experiments show that this approach yields substantial improvements in answer quality, with relative gains of 18–52\% in F1 score depending on the base LLM.